tutoriel-pandul/bitcoin-educational-content/courses/btc101/en.md

 - Past performance is not a reliable indicator of future performance.
 - Contact your financial advisor if needed.

-**Plan ₿ Network does not provide any investment advice and nothing stated here should be considered as such**
+**Plan ₿ Network does not provide any investment advice, and nothing stated here should be considered as such**

 ### Mini Checklist before taking the plunge